o-t-w/blog/src/content/blog/import-attributes.md

 ```

 ## Browser support
 Import attributes are at stage three.
 JSON modules and CSS modules are included the [HTML spec](https://html.spec.whatwg.org/#css-module-script:~:text=Module%20scripts%20can%20be%20classified%20into%20three%20types%3A).
 Import attributes were previously known as import assertions.
 They have been [renamed](https://github.com/whatwg/html/issues/7233) and the syntax has changed.
-Chrome/Edge had already shipped JSON modules and CSS modules using the older syntax (`import json from "./data.json" assert { type: "json" }`).
-[Chrome Canary](https://bugs.chromium.org/p/v8/issues/detail?id=13856#c11) has updated to use the new syntax (the old syntax still works, but is deprecated).
-JSON modules are supported in Safari Technology Preview.
-The older syntax is also supported in [Deno](https://examples.deno.land/importing-json) and (experimentally) in [Node](https://nodejs.org/api/esm.html#import-assertions).
-Hopefully they will get an update soon.
-[Safari](https://github.com/WebKit/standards-positions/issues/77#issuecomment-1290347676) has a positive position on CSS modules and had previously implemented JSON modules with the old syntax in Safari Technology Preview.
+Chrome/Edge had shipped JSON modules and CSS modules using the old syntax (`import json from "./data.json" assert { type: "json" }`).
+Chrome has updated to the new syntax as of version 123 (the old syntax is deprecated).
+JSON modules are supported in Safari since version 17.2.
+Safari has a [positive position](https://github.com/WebKit/standards-positions/issues/77#issuecomment-1290347676) on CSS modules.

+On the backend, import attributes are supported in [Deno](https://examples.deno.land/importing-json) and [Node](https://nodejs.org/api/esm.html#import-attributes).
+Bun has [adopted import attributes](https://bun.sh/blog/bun-macros) for macros.

 [Babel](https://babeljs.io/blog/2023/05/26/7.22.0#import-attributes-15536-15620), [Webpack and Rollup](https://github.com/nicolo-ribaudo/import-attributes-ecosystem-support#import-attributes-support-in-tools) have all implemented support for the syntax.

-Bun has already [adopted import attributes](https://bun.sh/blog/bun-macros) for macros.